-Second, the YM equations (including the anti-self-dual and the self-dual YM equations) are beautiful nonlinear partial differential equations for physics and have inspired the development of beautiful mathematics, as has been the case with Einstein's GR equations.
+Second, the YM equations (including the anti-self-dual and the self-dual YM equations) are beautiful nonlinear partial differential equations not only for physics but also for mathematics, which have inspired the development of foundamental physics as well as beautiful mathematics, as has been the case with the GR equations.

-Third, the YM theory manifested the local gauge covariance, which was first established in Maxwell's equations for electromagnetic interactions, as a principle for more general interactions (later found to be weak and strong interactions, see below).
-In contrast, Einstein's GR theory manifests the local coordinate covariance as the principle for gravitational interactions.
+Third, the YM theory manifested the local gauge covariance, which was first established in Maxwell's equations for electromagnetic interactions, as a principle for more general interactions (later found to be the weak and strong interactions, see below).
+In contrast, the GR theory manifests the local coordinate covariance as the principle for gravitational interactions.

-After decades of further theoretical development and experimental work, amazingly, Nature is found to make use of these theoretical advances for interactions among elementary matter fields.^c The SU(3) Yang-Mills fields are the mediating force fields for strong interactions.
-The SU(2) Yang-Mills fields are the mediating force fields for weak interactions, unifying in an intricate way with the U(1) Maxwell fields to become the U(1) x SU(2) Maxwell-Yang-Mills (MYM) mediating force fields for the unified electroweak interactions.
-Nature surprisingly chooses to use the simplest types of groups, d U(1) x SU(2) x SU(3), for electroweak and strong interactions, three of the four major interactions known in Nature.
+After decades of further theoretical development and experimental work, amazingly, Nature is found to make use of these theoretical advances for interactions among elementary matter fields.
+The SU(3) Yang-Mills fields are the mediating force fields for strong interactions.
+The SU(2) Yang-Mills fields are the mediating force fields for weak interactions, unifying in an intricate way with the U(1) Maxwell fields to become the U(1) \times SU(2) Maxwell-Yang-Mills (MYM) mediating force fields for the unified electroweak interactions.
+Nature surprisingly chooses to use the simplest types of groups, U(1) \times SU(2) \times SU(3), for electroweak and strong interactions, three of the four major interactions known in Nature.

-For the last thirty years of his life, Einstein had searched for, unsuccessfully, the answer to the question:5 Does Nature have a unified theory for all interactions?
+For the last thirty years of his life, Einstein had searched for, unsuccessfully, the answer to the question5: Does Nature have a unified theory for all interactions?
 As the end of 2015 is approaching, sixty years after his passing in 1955, the answer to his question is still yet to be found.
-However, he
+However, he might be pleased to know the progress mankind has made toward answering his question.
+At the time of his passing, when Yang-Mills theory was less than one year old, among the four cA group is a set of mathematical elements, together with an operation called group-multiplication, under which the group has an identity and every group element has its inverse.
+Groups are the second simplest mathematical structure, next to sets, yet are so prominently used by Nature in formulating laws of interactions.